Here are important points to be keep in mind prior to getting started with Leapwork:

 Leapwork comes with four different types of environments, each offering different capabilities:

 - Remote (Agent) – Leapwork Agent

 - Web Only – Gridlastic

 3. Case selection

 - Automation of regression, smoke, and sanity tests

 - Repetitive test runs

 4. Automation Plan:

-- An automation plan would help you to outline and describe the testing approach and each of the tests related to the automation testing of the delivered product.
+An automation plan can help you to outline and describe the testing approach, including a list of tests that can be automated in support of the delivered product.
 Ideally, your automation plan should include:

 - What is covered/ What is not covered